 ODI Co-funding Program

-The Office of Diversity and Inclusion is excited to support Clark University’s efforts that reflect its mission to promote a campus that is diverse, equitable and inclusive.
-ODI has developed a co-funding program that will help support activities, projects, events, research, and recruitment efforts that advance our office mission.
+The Office of Diversity and Inclusion is excited to support Clark University’s efforts that reflect its mission to promote a diverse, equitable and inclusive campus.
+ODI has developed a co-funding program to help support activities, projects, events, research, and recruitment efforts advancing our office mission.

 The goal of this fund is to support campus initiatives and academic endeavors that advance and help sustain an inclusive, engaged campus.
 This fund will have three major components to support our efforts to create an inclusive and productive working and learning environment.